Shah-Newaj/Web-Automation-Projects-using-Robot-Framework/Handicap/README.md

 robot framework 7.0.1

-Need to change in the code to "Job Publish" go to PageObject then open Locators.py file, in Recruitment Request - Recruitment Request Form Page Elements, change the xpath value of "edit" variable.
+Need to change in the code to "Job Publish"

-in Job Criteria page elements, change the xpath value of "job_criteria" variable.

-in Job Publish Elements,
-change the xpath value of "job_publish" variable.

 go to TestCases then open Job_Publish.robot file, in Job Restriction,